-The Fiddle Leaf Fig isn’t the easiest plant to take care of, but those who have them, usually end up with more than one.
-The name itself is enough to pique one’s interest, just like with the Dragon Tree.
+The Fiddle Leaf Fig isn’t the easiest plant to care for, but those who have them end up with more than one.
+The name is enough to tickle one’s interest.

-Other Care Tips: Though previously mentioned, it’s important to note again that this tree isn’t for homes with pets or small children.
-The leaves are poisonous to ingest and should be handled with caution.
+Other Care Tips: Though mentioned, this tree isn’t suited for homes with pets or small children.
+The leaves are poisonous, so handle them with care.

 New Zealand Laurel

-As expected, the New Zealand Laurel is endemic only to New Zealand.
-It’s often called the Karaka Tree, named after the color orange in Maori, which is the color of the tree’s fruit.
+The New Zealand Laurel is native to New Zealand.
+Known as the Karaka Tree, it’s the Maori word for orange and the color of the tree’s fruit.

-Shape: Tall, thin trunks, and sparing leaves.
-Can grow up to thirty feet.
+- Shape: Tall, thin trunks and sparing leaves.
+Can grow up to 30 feet.

-Other Care Tips: The fruit of the New Zealand Laurel is highly toxic, so it’s recommended to pick and dispose of them with care.
+Other Care Tips: The fruit of the New Zealand Laurel is toxic, so it’s advised to pick and dispose of them with care.

-The Money Tree really does get its name from the belief that it will bring you good look and prosperity.
-So if you believe in signs, spirituality, and serendipity, then the money tree may interest you.
+The Money Tree gets its name from believing that it will bring you good luck and fortune.
+The tree may interest you if you believe in signs, spirituality, and luck.

-Shape: Tall, bright leaves.
-Eight feet tall indoors, sixty feet in the wild.
+- Shape: Tall, bright leaves.
+Eight feet tall indoors, 60 feet in the wild.

 Bird Of Paradise

 Birds of Paradise are both flowers and trees.
-The flowers come from the trees but don’t usually grow indoors.
-However, if you know what you’re doing, you just may be able to make the magic happen.
+The flowers come from the trees but don’t grow indoors.
+However, if you know what you’re doing, you might make the magic happen.

-Shape: Tall, thin, can grow bright flowers.
-Usually only reaches six feet tall.
+- Shape: Tall, thin, can grow bright flowers.
+Can grow six feet tall.

-Water: Water regularly but don’t let it set in water.
+- Water: Water often, but don’t let it set in water.

-Other Care Tips: Although it doesn’t need to set in water, it can be misted every day if you want it to thrive.
+Other Care Tips: Although it doesn’t need to be set in water, you can mist daily if you want it to thrive.
 The mist mimics morning dew.